Outlining a Nonfiction Book: A Writer’s Tips and Strategies for Drafting an Effective Outline

 This structure enables writers to create a rhythm, enabling them to produce quality chapters consistently.
 It is worth reiterating that the outline process intends to reduce the likelihood of failure.
 A chapter structure such as the one described above would greatly reduce any incidence of failure to complete a writing project.

-Five Mistakes to Avoid in an Outline
+Five Mistakes to Avoid When Writing an Outline

 There are several pitfalls to keep in mind to make the outlining process as beneficial as possible.
 In particular, these pitfalls represent mistakes during the conceptualization process of the book’s content.
 As a result, it is worth taking a closer look at these issues.